cannedbot/MCTE3104/README.md

 ** IMPORTANT NOTES **
 .
-Lab sessions starts every Friday 8:30AM sharp until 12:00PM.
+Lab sessions starts every Friday 8:30AM sharp until 12:00PM. <br />
 .
-We have made a whatsapp group for communication purposes where i'll make announcements so if you're not in it ask your friends to add you in it.
+We have made a whatsapp group for communication purposes where i'll make announcements so if you're not in it ask your friends to add you in it. <br />
 .
-All groups by right are given 2 boxes filled with experimental items for this course and it is loan based so don't lose any items in it!
+All groups by right are given 2 boxes filled with experimental items for this course and it is loan based so don't lose any items in it! <br />
 .
 You all gotta wear the Green jacket and no open toe shoes allowed.
-NO EXCUSES HERE!
+NO EXCUSES HERE! <br />
 .
-All groups are required to have own Log book
+All groups are required to have their own Log Book. <br />
 .
-Log books will remain at the lab
+Log books will remain at the lab <br />

 ** Activities BEFORE, DURING & AFTER Lab Session BEFORE -